-Material contracts
+Material Contracts

-Masonite International Corporation distributes most of our solid wood doors in the United States pursuant to an agreement with our predecessor, Forestal Terranova and Premdor Inc. ("Premdor"), dated December 1, 2000 (the "Masonite Agreement").
+Masonite International Corporation exclusively distributes our solid wood doors in the United States pursuant to an agreement entered into between our predecessor, Forestal Terranova and Premdor Inc. ("Premdor"), dated December 1, 2000 (the "Masonite Agreement").
 The Masonite Agreement has an initial term of five years.
 Under the Masonite Agreement, we and Premdor have agreed to work together to develop new markets, new products, share technologies and eliminate redundant costs in connection with the distribution of the products covered by the agreement.
 These products include forest products we manufacture, which can be used by Premdor in its door and entry system business and may also include other millwork products purchased by Premdor's customer base, such as mouldings.
-The prices of the products covered by the Masonite Agreement are subject to agreements between us and Premdor and are reviewed from time to time.
+The prices of the products are covered by the Masonite Agreement are subject to agreements between us and Premdor and are reviewed from time to time.
+Currently, the prices of the products are covered by a side letter to the Masonite Agreement, dated January 12, 2001 (the "Masonite Side Letter").
+Under the Masonite Side Letter, Premdor will purchase 100% of our production of pine stile and rail panel and french doors, except for the number of such doors that we need for our South American customers and 100% of our pine finger joint split jambs and casing.
+The Masonite Side Letter sets prices for pine stile and rail panel doors, according to size, within a range of US\$39.25 to US\$56.60 per door and states that this pricing plan will be renegotiated in the event that Premdor's selling price to its customers for the doors changes.
+In addition, the Masonite Side Letter sets the initial prices of pine finger joint split jambs at US\$4.95 per pair and of seven foot casing at US\$0.76 per piece.

-On January 12, 1989, our subsidiary in Venezuela, Corporación Forestal Imataca, C.A., entered into a lease agreement with the Republic of Venezuela (the "Venezuela Lease"), for the lease of a lot of 42,632.90 hectares in the Maturín District of Monagas State, Venezuela.
+On January 12, 1989, our subsidiary in Venezuela, Corporación Forestal Imataca, C.A. ("Imataca"), entered into a lease agreement with the Republic of Venezuela (the "Venezuela Lease"), for the lease of a lot of 42,632.90 hectares in the Maturín District of Monagas State, Venezuela.
 We pay the Republic of Venezuela 213,164.50 bolivares per year as rent for these leased lands.
 The Republic of Venezuela may adjust the rent every five years.
 The Venezuela Lease has a term of 50 years and may be extended for an additional 50 years.
 Under the terms of the lease, we have the right to use, plant and harvest the land.